dodona-edu/dodona-edu.github.io/en/tested/references/exercise-config/README.md

 ```

 ### Kotlin

-The programming language Kotlin has 4 options:
-`editorconfig`, `disabled_rules_ktlint`, `ktlint_ruleset` and `ktlint_experimental`.
-Al these options will be used by the *KTLint* linter.
+Kotlin supports a number of options for the `ktlint` linter:

-- `editorconfig`: file name of the `.editorconfig` file (see <https://editorconfig.org/>) in the `evaluation` folder
-  of the Dodona exercise.
+- `editorconfig`: Name of a `.editorconfig` file (see <https://editorconfig.org/>) in the `evaluation` folder of the exercise.
-- `disabled_rules_ktlint`: a list of *KTLint* rules that must be disabled.
+- `disabled_rules_ktlint`: List of rules that should be ignored by *ktlint*.
-  A comma separated string of rules could also be used.
+  Can also be a comma-separated string.
-- `ktlint_ruleset`: A file name for a JAR file with extra rules.
+- `ktlint_ruleset`: Name of a JAR file with additional rules.
-  This file must be located in the `evaluation` folder of the Dodona exercise.
+  This file must be in located in the `evaluation` folder of the exercise.
-- `ktlint_experimental`: This options specifies of the experimental linter rules may be used.
-  By default, these rules will be used.
+- `ktlint_experimental`: Boolean to indicate if *ktlint* should use experimental rules.
+Enabled by default.

-Example KTLint configuration:
+Example (KTLint configuration):

 ```json
 {
   "evaluation": {